Commuting-Liftable Subgroups of Galois Groups II: Detecting and

-In fact, we will prove much more.
-Suppose $K$ is a field in which the polynomial $X^{2\ell^n}-1$ splits completely.
-Let $v$ be a valuation of $K$ such that $\Gamma_v$ contains no non-trivial $\ell$-divisible convex subgroups and that $k(v)$ is a function field over a strongly $\ell$-closed field $k$.
-Then $v \in \Wc_{K,n}$.
+Suppose $K$ is an arbitrary field in which the polynomial $X^{2\ell^n}-1$ splits completely.
+Let $v$ be a valuation of $K$ such that $\Gamma_v$ contains no non-trivial $\ell$-divisible convex subgroups.
+Assume further that $k(v)$ is a function field over a strongly $\ell$-closed field $k$.
+We claim that $v \in \Wc_{K,n}$.
+Namely, we must prove that $v$ satisfies condition (V2).